Frequently Asked Questions

 Tuition and Aid

 Please keep checking the application status website.
-If you suspect a problem with your application, please contact Educational Testing Services directly: http://www.ets.org/gre/contact
+If you suspect a problem with receipt of your test scores, please contact Educational Testing Services directly: http://www.ets.org/gre/contact Additionally, you can contact the Graduate Admission Office if you think it may be a name spelling or Date of Birth issue

 Due to turnaround time, any test taken after December 1 is not guaranteed to arrive in time to be considered with your application.